firassziedan/objectionjs-graphql/README.md

 # Adding your own custom arguments

-Here's an example how you could implement a `NotEq` filter for primitive values:
+Here's an example of how you could implement a `NotEq` filter for primitive values:

 ```js
 const graphql = require('graphql');